joostdekeijzer/wp_eurofxref/readme.txt

 The rates are published for informational purposes only and exchange rates may vary.

 See the [ECB site](https://www.ecb.europa.eu/stats/policy_and_exchange_rates/euro_reference_exchange_rates/) for more information.

+= What styling options do I have? =

+When not showing the 'from' value the converted amount is wrapped with a &lt;span&gt; with css styling that is configurable using the 'to_style' attribute.

+Since v2.0 of the plugin additionaly the following classes are available to style using CSS:

+* 'eurofxref-conversion-rate' to overrule the 'to_style' attribute value of the `[currency]` shortcode.
+* 'eurofxref-append-string' on a &lt;span&gt; wrapping the ' *' text of the `[currency]` shortcode.
+* 'eurofxref-prepend-string' on a &lt;span&gt; wrapping the '* ' text of the `[currency_legal]` shortcode.

+= What filters are available? =

+Since v2.0 the following filters are available:

+* 'shortcode_atts_currency' to modify the `[currency]` shortcode attributes.
+* 'shortcode_atts_currency_legal' to modify the `[currency_legal]` shortcode attributes.
+* 'eurofxref_currency_symbols' to modify the currency symbols used in your site.
+The symbols are also run through the 'woocommerce_currency_symbols' filter so you don't need to use both.
+* 'eurofxref_number_formats' to modify the currency number formatting used in your site.

 == Changelog ==